-Funding for the restoration program will come from numerous sources including fees in-lieu of meeting existing and proposed landscape and vegetation standards.
+Funding for the restoration program will come from numerous sources including fees in-lieu of meeting existing and proposed landscape and vegetation enhancement standards.
 Other revenue sources for program funding could include City investments in watershed health and grants from state and federal programs and foundations.

-The restoration sites are prioritized based on a number of factors once the restoration program is operational.
+The restoration sites will be prioritized based on a number of factors once the restoration program is operational.
 The prioritization criteria include: the potential for ecological improvements; the cost of restoration; the extent of contamination; the cost and complexity of cleanup; and the willingness of the property owner to participate in the program.

 Restoration sites located on private property will be acquired from willing sellers as opportunities and funding become available.
 The list of sites shown in this plan should not be considered exhaustive.
 The River Restoration Program will evaluate additional opportunities for restoration where appropriate, and the program will be evaluated over time on its progress toward fulfillment of its mission.

-Wetland in the Rivergate district provides habitat for sensitive species such as the western pond turtle.
+A wetland in the Rivergate district provides habitat for sensitive species such as the western pond turtle.

-Ensure enhancement of natural resource functionality through the application of a development standard aimed at increasing native vegetation in the North Reach.
+• Ensure enhancement of natural resource functionality through the application of a development standard aimed at increasing native vegetation in the North Reach.

 Enhancement and restoration of the natural conditions in the North Reach are goals of the River Plan, the River Concept, the River Renaissance Strategy, and Statewide Planning Goal 15.
 Enhancement of natural conditions is adopted City policy as part of the Willamette Greenway Plan, the Portland Watershed Management Plan, the Urban Forestry Management Plan and the Climate Action Plan.
 In response to these goals and policies, the City will apply a development standard that over time will result in 15 percent of the area in the River Overlay Zones being covered with native vegetation.
+This recommended development standard is similar to the greenway landscape standard that has been in place since 1987, however, it is more broadly applied to address concerns about the lack of adequate habitat in the North Reach.